ELELAB/mutatex_pipelines/custom_scan/stability_binding_scan/README.md

 |`WT residue`|Single-letter residue type in the canonical wild-type sequence (as per Position)|A|
 |`Position`|Single-letter residue type of the mutant variant|94|

 The other supported format is a csv file with a `Mutation` column.
 It will report (i) the amino acid WT in single letter, (ii) the position in the sequence and (iii) the mutation in single letter.
-The three notations listed above can be preceded from a prefix "p".
+The three notations listed above can be preceded from a prefix "p", even though it's not a strict requirement.

 |Column|Meaning|Example|
 |---|---|---|